Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Patrick M. Harrington and Francisca Vasconcelos for fruitful discussions.
-This material is based upon work supported in part by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum System Accelerator (QSA); in part by U.S. Army Research Office Grant W911NF-18-1-0411; and by the Department of Energy and Under Secretary of Defense for Research and Engineering under Air Force Contract No. FA8702-15-D-0001.
+This work is supported in part by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum System Accelerator (QSA); in part by the Defense Advanced Research Projects Agency under the Quantum Benchmarking contract; in part by U.S. Army Research Office Grant W911NF-18-1-0411; and in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), the Department of Energy, and the Under Secretary of Defense for Research and Engineering under Air Force Contract No. FA8702- 15-D-0001.
 CNB acknowledges support from the STC Center for Integrated Quantum Materials, NSF Grant No. DMR-1231319 and the Wellesley College Samuel and Hilda Levitt Fellowship.
 AHK acknowledges support from the NSF Graduate Research Fellowship Program.
 SEM is supported by a NASA Space Technology Research Fellowship.
 ITR is supported by an appointment to the Intelligence Community Postdoctoral Research Fellowship Program at the Massachusetts Institute of Technology administered by Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy and the Office of the Director of National Intelligence (ODNI).
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Department of Energy and Under Secretary of Defense for Research and Engineering.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the DOE, DARPA, ODNI, IARPA, or USDR\&E.